jpb4git/docs/src/docs/overview/aiWARE-in-depth/install-coreless.md

 ## Machine Configuration

-Before going any further, please ensure that the following required setup actions have been completed on each physical/virtual machine before proceeding with the aiWARE Edge installation.
+Before proceeding, please ensure that the following required setup actions have been completed on each physical/virtual machine before proceeding with the aiWARE Edge installation.

 | **#** | **Action** | **Commands** |
 | --- | --- | --- |